albertdudek7/UK-Food-Database-Query-No_SQL/README.md

 - sort_and_limit helped with setting up the query and sort part of the set_up
 - aggregate_by_classification helped with the code to convert mongo result to Pandas DataFrame

+Some comments from classmates in Slack were insightful primarily from Aaron Otto and instructor Shaun McPeck regarding adding the establishments.json file and setting up the query for London establishments.

 Instructions